symil/lava/README.md

-# Lava: Rust wrapper for the Vulkan API
+# Lava: a Rust wrapper for the Vulkan API

 Wrapper to manipulate the Vulkan API more conveniently than with bindings: